 If the target waypoint is already in the route, then it is not necessary to type the identifier into the scratchpad; rather, select the identifier from the route list and press the appropriate line select.
 The software will automatically insert the selected waypoint into the scratchpad for editing.

 If you want the new waypoint to be created along the current navigation track, type the vector that is displayed adjacent to the waypoint in the LEGS page of the CDU.
 If you do not type a vector, then the location of the along track waypoint will be automatically assigned by the software, which may not be along your current track course.

 In the example shown (LEFT), I have created an along track waypoint called LAV02 which is located the aircraft side of the waypoint LAV.
 I also have created a circle around LAV (see instructions below).

 The CDU software will create along track waypoints with generic names (LAV01, LAV02, LAV03, etc).
 In the example, I have already flown over LAV01 and LAV02 is now the next waypoint.

-To create a circle around a waypoint using the FIX functionality in the CDU
+METHOD 1 - How To Create a Circle around a Waypoint Using the FIX Functionality in the CDU

 - Press FIX on the CDU to open the FIX page.

 - Type into the scratchpad the distance you require the circle to be drawn around the waypoint.
-For example, LAV/15 and upload this to LSL1, or
+For example, /15 and upload this to LSL1.

-A quick way to insert a waypoint from a flight plan is to press the waypoint name in the LEGS page.
+A quick way to insert a waypoint from a route into the FIX page is to press the waypoint name in the LEGS page.
 This will automatically down select the waypoint to the scratchpad saving you the time typing the name.
 Then select FIX and upload the waypoint from the scratchpad.